truera/trulens/docs/trulens/contributing/techdebt.md

 See `instruments.py` docstring for discussion why these are done.

-- We inspect the call stack in process of tracking method invocation.
+- __Stack walking removed in favor of contextvars in 1.0.3__.
+We inspect the call stack in process of tracking method invocation.
 It may be possible to replace this with `contextvars`.

 - "HACK012" -- In the optional imports scheme, we have to make sure that imports that happen from outside of trulens raise exceptions instead of